 Poetry is an art.
 Just like an artist has various colours on his palette, poetry has its own colour spectrum.
 It is one of the most honoured parts of literature that has kept mankind deeply in love with it.
 Its prominent followers are Slyvia Path, T.S.
 Elliot, Rabindranath Tagore, William Wordsworth, and many more.
 There are numerous types of poetry that help a poet express his emotions.
 Poetry is an unchartered beacon of expression for humans and many choose this medium to write what they feel.
 Scroll down to know the basic types of poems in literature.

 A traditional sonnet consists of 14 lines.
 It has a specific rhyme scheme, adding beauty to it.
 Some types of sonnet are Petrarchan(Italian), Spenserian, Shakespearean, etc. Petrarchan sonnet has two subdivisions- an octet (eight lines) and a sestet (six lines).

 The most recognizable is Sonnet 18, which begins “Shall I compare thee to a summer’s day?
 Thou art more lovely and more temperate…” (See Image Above)

-The Japanese Haiku consists of 3 lines of five, seven and five syllables.
+The Japanese Haiku consists of four short lines of five, seven and five syllables with no rhyming.
 It is well known for its rhythmic pronunciation and syllables.
-It is a seasonal art that only few master.
+It is a seasonal art that only a few masters.
 It is of Asian Origin.

 “In the twilight rain